 Ultimately, this approach will help improve future predictions of regional climate.
 The social awareness of these issues has “matured to the point that numerous public agencies, businesses and investors are asking detailed questions about the future impacts of climate change,” the researchers wrote in their report.

-This has led to a skyrocketing demand for detailed answers to specific questions – what’s the risk of a flood in a particular area, what will be future wind speeds as wind farms are developed, how should roads and bridges be built to handle extremely intense rainfall?
+Furthermore, how should roads and bridges be built to handle extremely intense rainfall?
 There will be questions about heat stress on humans, the frequency of droughts, future sea levels and the height of local storm surges.

 This type of analysis, and more like it, will help answer some of those questions, researchers say.